2026-02-2611 min read

 7. Choose your save location and click Export STL

 That's it.
 The whole process takes under a minute.
-If your slicer supports OBJ directly (many modern slicers do, including recent versions of Cura and PrusaSlicer), you can skip the conversion entirely and import the OBJ file straight into your slicer.
+Many modern slicers (including recent versions of Cura and PrusaSlicer) also accept GLB directly, so you may not even need the conversion step.

 For a full walkthrough of going from photo to finished print, check out our guide on how to 3D print from a pet photo.